NVIDIA/nim-anywhere/README.md

 By default, the application will search for a configuration file in all of the following locations.
-If multiple configuration files are found, values from lower files in the list will take precendence.
+If multiple configuration files are found, values from lower files in the list will take precedence.

   - ./config.yaml
   - ./config.yml